bertofurth/Seagate-Central-Debian/README.md

 a web management interface are installed.
 Installing these types of services and other customizations are left to the user.

+It is assumed that readers have some familiarity with the basics of operating and maintaining a Debian based Linux system.

 ## TLDNR
 * Obtain the Debian upgrade image
 * Install the Debian image using the Seagate Central Web Management page